harana-oss/seahorse-workflow-executor/docs/getting_started.md

 1. Install **Docker (required)** and **docker-compose (required)**.
 You can find the Docker installation guide at [docs.docker.com/engine](https://docs.docker.com/engine/installation/) and the docker-compose installation guide at [docs.docker.com/compose](https://docs.docker.com/compose/install/).
-2. Download `docker-compose.yml` from the [get Seahorse page](http://deepsense.io/get-seahorse/).
+2. Download `docker-compose.yml` from the [get Seahorse page](https://get-seahorse.deepsense.ai/).
 3. Go to the catalog with `docker-compose.yml` file and run `docker-compose up` from the command line.
 4. Go to <a target="_blank" href="{{ site.SEAHORSE_EDITOR_ADDRESS }}">{{ site.SEAHORSE_EDITOR_ADDRESS }}</a> and start using Seahorse!

-For more details and troubleshooting go to [Seahorse Standalone Deployment mode page](./deployment/standalone.html#dockerized-seahorse-standalone).
+For more details and troubleshooting go to [Seahorse Deployment page](./deployment.html#dockerized-seahorse).

 ## Use Seahorse